Entrepreneur / Small BusinessJobs & Money

 So, when combined with other full- or part-time income, you’d probably be quite happy with your earnings as an Uber driver or a Lyft driver.

-This is the case for my husband, who started working for Uber on a part-time basis until his newest entrepreneurial idea began making money.
+This is the case for my husband, who started working for Uber on a part-time basis until his latest entrepreneurial idea began making money (a greenhouse business, growing & selling fresh tomatoes and lettuce).

-See the results from Ridester’s survey of 2,625 Uber and Lyft drivers, regarding their satisfaction with earnings.
+See the results from Ridester’s survey of more than 2,500 Uber drivers, regarding their satisfaction with earnings.
 This is one of the largest and most comprehensive independent driver earnings studies to date.

 Here’s What To Expect As A Rideshare Driver